the-t-in-rtf/gpii-couch-cushion-OLD/docs/asymmetric.md

 [`kettle.dataSource.URL`](https://github.com/amb26/kettle/blob/KETTLE-32/lib/dataSource.js#L300)), and writes to another (a plain `kettle.dataSource.CouchDB` grade).

-The "assymetric" CouchDB dataSource provided by this package is designed for cases in which you wish to read from something other than CouchDB's document API, for example:
+The "asymmetric" CouchDB dataSource provided by this package is designed for cases in which you wish to read from something other than CouchDB's document API, for example:

 1. [A `list` or `show` function](https://wiki.apache.org/couchdb/Formatting_with_Show_and_List) provided by a CouchDB design document.